 How Misdemeanors Are Classified in Virginia

 The Commonwealth of Virginia categorizes criminal offenses as either felonies or misdemeanors according to their potential sentences.
 Any offense that is punishable by death or confinement in a state prison is considered a felony.
-All other offenses fall into one of four classes of misdemeanor.
+All other offenses fall into one of four classes of a misdemeanor.
 Class 1 misdemeanors carry the harshest punishments and Class 4 charges are considered the least serious.
 Here is a brief look at these classes:

 - Class 1.
 The most serious misdemeanors fall into this class.
 These include charges such as driving under the influence (DUI), reckless driving, stealing property valued at under $200, assault and battery, domestic assault, indecent exposure, possession of Schedule III drugs (anabolic steroids, codeine, ketamine, etc.), and trespassing.
 The maximum possible sentence for a Class 1 misdemeanor in Virginia is 12 months in jail and a $2,500 fine, in addition to other penalties such as loss of driving privileges.